alexravi/Montra/README.md

 ## Acknowledgements

 Montra was created by Alex Ravi as a personal project and is provided as an open-source application for others to use and learn from.
-The project utilizes the Flask framework and various other open-source libraries and tools, to which the author expresses gratitude.
+The project utilizes the Flutter framework and various other open-source libraries and tools, to which the author expresses gratitude.

-Special thanks to the Flask and Python communities for their valuable contributions and support.
+Special thanks to the Flutter and Dart communities for their valuable contributions and support.